swape/js-book/docs/chapter2/loops.md

 }
 ```

-`continue` keyword breaks the loop but it doesn't stop it like the break does.
+`continue` keyword breaks the loop, but it doesn't stop it like the break does.
-It just continue and skip the rest of the code that comes after the `continue`.
+It just continues and skip the rest of the code that comes after the `continue`.

 This script skips the nr 5 and continue to next iteration.